 Read your Planning Permit and Building Permit carefully.
 The work will need to be inspected and approved by the Relevant Building Surveyor.
 Mandatory inspections continue until the work is completed and complies to building legislation.

 Step 5: Apply for an Occupancy Permit for each unit

-Apply to the Relevant Building Surveyor for an Occupancy Permit for each unit you build.
+Apply to the Relevant Building Surveyor for an Occupancy Permit for each unit you build by filling in and submitting our Apply for an Occupancy Permit (DOC).
 A resident may only occupy a unit after the Occupancy Permit for that unit has been issued.

 Planning Permit applications for multi-unit developments often take longer to assess than simple structures.
 Public notice periods and requests for new plans often extend the timeline.
-For more information about Planning Permit assessment stages see Assessing a Planning Permit application.
+For more information about Planning Permit assessment stages, see our Assessing a Planning Permit application page.

 Planning standards for multi-unit developments

 The following Boroondara Planning Scheme clauses provide criteria for assessing Planning Permit applications for multi-unit developments.
 You can find out more about these on the Victorian Department of Environment, Land, Water, and Planning website.